 He talked about partnership, pricing, and patience, and UMass’ ability to keep their pricing competitive in a constantly changing market based on SupplyLogic’s nuanced familiarity with cost drivers.

-Although category expertise is important during sourcing and supplier performance reviews, there are times in between these milestones when changed should be triggered by market conditions – although procurement naturally can’t expect suppliers to raise their hands and volunteer that it is time for a decrease.
+Although category management expertise is important during sourcing and supplier performance reviews, there are times in between these milestones when changed should be triggered by market conditions – although procurement naturally can’t expect suppliers to raise their hands and volunteer that it is time for a decrease.

 Because SupplyLogic manages this one specific category of spend, they can suggest proactive ideas and tap UMass on the shoulder when they should reach out to suppliers.
 Much like procurement has begun to rely upon technology for risk monitoring, partnering with a dedicated category expert is like having built-in opportunity monitoring – even in between sourcing events.